 \section{Abstract}

-We present an analytic study of the dispersion relation for an isotropic, non-degenerate plasma interacting with an axion-like particle through the axion-photon coupling.
-We aim to provide a general qualitative picture of the electromagnetic oscillations for both the ultra-relativistic and non-relativistic plasmas, taking into account separate parts of the dispersion curves depending on the plasma temperature and the ratio of the phase velocity to the characteristic velocity of the particles.
-We include the treatment of the Landau damping, which could be responsible for a sympathetic damping of axions in the plasma waves.
-We show that there are two kinds of electromagnetic oscillations, i.e. normal super-luminous, undamped and sub-luminous, aperiodically damped oscillations.
+We present an analytic study of the dispersion relation for an isotropic magnetized plasma interacting with axions.
+We provide a quantitative picture of the electromagnetic plasma oscillations in both the ultrarelativistic and nonrelativistic regimes and considering both non-degenerate and degenerate media, accounting for the dispersion curves as a function of the plasma temperature and the ratio of the plasma phase velocity to the characteristic velocity of particles.
+We include the modifications on the Landau damping of plasma waves induced by the presence of the axion field, and we comment on the effects of damping on subluminal plasma oscillations.